rikishi-c/sumologic-documentation/docs/dashboards-new/migrate-new-dashboards.md

 * New dashboard provides the unique ability to display metrics metadata and logs data on the same dashboard in an integrated seamless view
 * New dashboard streamlines dashboard configuration and on-the-fly analytic visualizations with its new templating features.

-  Refer to the Link to the old and new dashboard comparison.

 ## Changes after migration

 This table shows the complete list of features that are changed after the implementation of the **Migration Dashboards** feature.